-- 24 men's singles players and 8-16 women (depending on division size) - Players will be split into round robin groups of four. - Players will be ranked based on NCTTA ratings and placed into round robin groups using the snake system. - Players from the same school or the same division will be placed in separate round robin groups to the extent possible. - The top 2 players from each round robin group will advance to a single elimination bracket.
+- 24 (24 minimum, max 28 based on capacity) men's singles players and 8-16 women (depending on division size) - Players will be split into round robin groups of four. - Players will be ranked based on NCTTA ratings and placed into round robin groups using the snake system. - Players from the same school or the same division will be placed in separate round robin groups to the extent possible. - The top 2 players from each round-robin group will advance to a single elimination bracket.
 Byes will be assigned to the winners of the top round robin groups.